Professor and FedEx Chair of Excellence in MIS, DEPARTMENT OF BUSINESS INFORMATION AND TECHNOLOGY

 • Bachelor of Science, China Pharmaceutical University

 Any theory-driven or data-driven research that has potential to make a difference in the real world.
 Particularly interested in complex social, strategic, managerial, psychological, and/or behavioral issues involving paradoxes.
-Some of Liang's current interests include IT security, IT alignment, IT ambidexterity, healthcare IT, and data analytics.
+Some of Dr. Liang's current interests include IT security, IT alignment, IT ambidexterity, healthcare IT, and data analytics.

 1. Liang, H., Xue, Y., Pinsonneault, A. and Wu, Y. (2019).
 Understanding the effects

 of emotion-focused coping on problem-focused coping in the IT security context.
 MIS